tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 [sender] denotes the sending side.
 The Secret value to be used is described in Section 7.3 of {{!TLS13}}.
-Note that a new key is used for each epoch: because the epoch is in the clear, this does not result in ambiguity.
+Note that a new key is used for each epoch: because the epoch is sent in the clear, this does not result in ambiguity.

 The encrypted sequence number is computed by XORing the leading bytes of the Mask with the on-the-wire representation of the